NehaBhat-Git/pattern_c/README.md

 # pattern_c
-Doing  pattern problem question in C in C++
+Doing  pattern problem question in C and C++

  1.